-It’s been a long-running joke here that I tried everything possible to deter myself from a future that would include publishing in literary history.
-I dropped history at the age of 14 and later failed a mock A-level exam on the seventeenth-century poet, Andrew Marvell.
+It’s been a long-running joke that I tried everything possible to deter myself from a future that might include publishing in literary history.
+I dropped history at the age of 14, failing to earn even the most basic qualification in the subject.
+Four years later, I failed a mock A-level English exam on the seventeenth-century poet, Andrew Marvell.
 Such moments miraculously spurred my later endeavours when they could so easily have spurned them.

-It was only at university that my confidence to explore and appreciate historical context returned.
-Once assignments could reflect our own interests rather than those set for us, the landscape became very different.
+It was only at university that I gained any confidence to explore and appreciate historical context.
+Once we were able to work on assignments that reflected our own interests rather than those set for us, the landscape became very different.
 Christopher Hill was, in his own way, the centre of that personal revolution – by being at the heart of the English Revolution.
 It was Hill’s The World Turned Upside Down that sparked my interest in the calamitous, dangerous world that Marvell inhabited.

 The place of Marvell within his historical environment would become cemented for me by the wonderful work of Blair Worden, and subsequently by Kevin Sharpe, who shared Hill’s infectious enthusiasm for the variety of literary forms and artefacts that expanded our interpretation of cultural history.
 But once into my master’s year (2006), the first person I returned to was Hill, knowing he would spark my interest anew and prompt me to read productively.
 His Intellectual Origins of the Puritan Revolution, one of a sequence of books on Puritanism and revolutions from the 1960s, led my curiosity towards books by Ann Hughes, Derek Hirst and John Adamson.
 It was a positive direction of travel.

 As someone without a formal historical background, the professionalisation of my interest in such an eventful, challenging and daunting period of history relied on a figure like Christopher Hill.
-To attend a free weekend memorial lecture that connected Hill with Marvell and the dissenting tradition was a fabulous (and increasingly rare) opportunity.
+Thus, to attend a commemorate lecture that connected Hill with Marvell and the dissenting tradition was a fabulous (and increasingly rare) opportunity.

 “No fuss” motto

-Penelope Corfield, the niece of Christopher Hill, offered a personal perspective on the historian.
-She spoke warmly of Hill as a solid Yorkshireman of simple tastes (rare photographs show Hill wearing very similar blazers, decades apart), in line with the family motto, ‘no fuss’.
+Penelope Corfield, the niece of Christopher Hill, provided a foreword, with a personal perspective on the historian.
+She spoke warmly of Hill as a solid Yorkshireman of simple tastes, in line with the family motto, ‘no fuss’.
+She shared rare photographs of Hill wearing very similar blazers, decades apart.